rhpo/life.js/docs/README.md

 ```
 + Tada!
 Our game is showing the green color, it's our current world.

-But til now, everything seems boring, let's add some objects, with the <u>Shape</u> class!
+But until now, everything seems boring, let's add some objects, with the <u>Shape</u> class!
 <br>
 <br>
 <h1 name="first-shape">&bull; Making our first Shape🧍</h1>